mxr612/Notes/IELTS/Cambridge IELTS 5-19 writing Task 2.md

 ## **Cambridge 19**

+### T1

-Some people think that competition at work, at school and in daily life is a good thing.
+>Some people think that competition at work, at school and in daily life is a good thing.
 Others believe that we should try to cooperate more, rather than competing against each other.

-Discuss both these views and give your own opinion.
+>Discuss both these views and give your own opinion.

+### T2

-The working week should be shorter and workers should have a longer weekend.
+> The working week should be shorter and workers should have a longer weekend.
 Do you agree or disagree?

+### T3

-It is important for everyone, including young people, to save money for their future.
+>It is important for everyone, including young people, to save money for their future.

-To what extent do you agree or disagree with this statement?
+>To what extent do you agree or disagree with this statement?

+### T4

-In many countries nowadays, consumers can go to a supermarket and buy food produced all over the world.
+>In many countries nowadays, consumers can go to a supermarket and buy food produced all over the world.
 Do you think this is a positive or negative development?